falcon-autotuning/falcon-core/README.md

 ## Getting started for devs

 We use [clang](https://clang.llvm.org/) /(llvm/) as our main compiler, but [gcc](https://gcc.gnu.org/) should also work.
 The code is tested on Linux.
 You need one of the above c compilers installed on your system.
-We also heavily use [SWIG](https://www.swig.org/) to provide for our bindings in other programming languages.

 We use vcpkg to manager all of our C++ dependencies.
 This needs to be installed following distro specific [instruction](https://learn.microsoft.com/en-us/vcpkg/get_started/overview)
 With vcpkg we use [ninja](https://ninja-build.org/) as our build system.
 This also needs to be installed on your system.
 Finally we recommend using [ccache](https://ccache.dev/) to speed up compilation times.

-With those 3 precursors setup, to build run in the main directory
+With those 3 precursors setup, to build run in the cpp directory

 ```console
 make clean-all; make all